mchancan/citylearn/README.md

-# From Visual Place Recognition to Navigation: Learning Sample-Efficient Control Policies across Diverse Real World Environments
+# CityLearn: Diverse Real-World Environments for Sample-Efficient Navigation Policy Learning

-In this release we provide our **CityLearn** (beta) environment implementation proposed in [**From Visual Place Recognition to Navigation: Learning Sample-Efficient Control Policies across Diverse Real World Environments**](https://arxiv.org/pdf/1910.04335.pdf), accepted for publication in the IEEE International Conference on Robotics and Automation (ICRA 2020).
+In this release we provide our **CityLearn** (beta) environment implementation proposed in [**CityLearn: Diverse Real-World Environments for Sample-Efficient Navigation Policy Learning**](https://arxiv.org/pdf/1910.04335.pdf), accepted for publication in the IEEE International Conference on Robotics and Automation (ICRA 2020).
 Preprint version available at https://arxiv.org/abs/1910.04335.

 Project page: https://mchancan.github.io/projects/CityLearn